10 Reliable Home Remedies for Corns and Calluses

 Fill a basin with hot, soapy water, then add a cup of apple cider vinegar before soaking your feet in the water for at least 15 minutes.
 Calluses should be softened enough to be filed with a pumice stone.
-For corns, dab some castor oil on after soaking your feet.
-Corns should peel away after about 10 days of the treatment.
+Here’s how to get rid of corns using the same method: Dab some castor oil on after soaking your feet.
+Corns should peel away after about ten days of the treatment.

 Vitamin E or A

 Before bed, use a needle to prick a vitamin E or A capsule, then rub the oil into your corn.
 After letting the oil sit for a few minutes, put on a white cotton sock and head to bed.
 Repeat nightly until the corn is gone.

 Before going to sleep, cut a slice of lemon peel about an inch long and the width of your toe.
 Place the pith over the corn, securing with a bandage and covering with a white cotton sock overnight.
 Continue each night until the corn disappears.
 For another unpleasant foot problem, try these tips to alleviate bunion pain without surgery.